c2corg/CampBot/docs/CLI/check_rc.rst

 Check (and clean) recent changes
 ================================

+This procedure will execute two process :

+1. All corrections made by :doc:`clean </CLI/clean>` procedure on every documents recently modified (bot modifications not included)
-Check that last day modifications pass these tests :
+2. Check that last day modifications pass these tests

    * History is filled
    * No big deletions
    * Pitch type is set
    * Warning for new users
    * all patterns present in the first message of topic where report should be posted

-Also, all corrections made by :doc:`clean </CLI/clean>` procedure.

 Report will be posted on https://forum.camptocamp.org/t/topoguide-verifications-automatiques/201480